|

 4- 7 when lesson slots become available.
 Advanced grade 6+ students will be considered on individual application.
 Full information and information on how to join is available on the programme website.

-We are happy to welcome new families to join us from Autumn 2024 and beyond!
+We are happy to welcome families with

 Our Cello Community website: